greglook/solanum/doc/sources.md

 ## cpu

-The `cpu` source measures processor utilization across the entire machine.
+This source measures processor utilization across the entire machine.
 It may also provide per-core and per-state measurements if more detailed resolution is desired.
 The main event reported is `cpu usage` with the value as the percentage of time the cpu spent working.

 - `per-core`